After Hours Information

 What should I do before I call?

 Unless it is an emergency, please read through this information for advice.
 If it is a medical emergency, please call 911 immediately.
 There is a search bar on the "frequently asked questions" page that you can enter your question into and get information before calling.
-Often, patients have found that they have enough information to get them through the night and they will call the office in the morning.
-If you still need to call after reviewing this information, or you cannot find an answer to your question, make sure you take your child's temperature with a thermometer before calling (if he or she has a fever).
-Your child should be with you at the time of the call.
-Please, always feel free to call us if you have any further questions or feel nervous/unsure about your child's condition!
+Often, patients have found that they have enough information to get them through the night and they will call our office in the morning.
+We also ask that you first contact the nurse triage line provided to you by your insurance carrier before calling our triage line.
+You can find this number on the back of your insurance card.

 What problems should I call about right away?

 Call us right away if your child has any of the following symptoms: